newslynx/spotted-tail/README.md

 * colorable - done
 * responsive - done
 * hover labels respect bounds - done
+* possibly remove underscore dependency, currently relying on _.extend and _.throttle - done
+* display notes - done
 * accept "impact events" and basic annotations
 	* an "impact event" is a moment such as award
 	* basic annotation is some relevante event such "this is when our main account tweeted the story" but that is not itself a measure of impact
-* labels on impact events and annotations display nicely, i.e. avoid one another.
-* possibly remove underscore dependency, currently relying on _.extend and _.throttle - done
+* design note labels / interaction
 * legend
 * change responsive change to a d3 update instead of rewriting svg